clatworthylab/bulkBCRseq/README.md

 [![codecov](https://codecov.io/gh/clatworthylab/bulkBCRseq/branch/master/graph/badge.svg?token=I6APMCARTA)](https://codecov.io/gh/clatworthylab/bulkBCRseq)

 # bulk_BCR_analysis
 Bulk BCR-seq processing scripts use in Fitzpatrick et al., Nature (2020).
-Package belongs to Rachael Bashford-Rogers.
+Original (legacy) package/scripts provided by Dr. Rachael Bashford-Rogers (Oxford).

-This repository is an reimplementation of the original script (in legacy branch), which seeems to be an older version of what seems to be now at https://github.com/rbr1/BCR_TCR_PROCESSING_PIPELINE.
+This repository is an reimplementation of the original python2 scripts (in legacy branch), which seeems to be an older version of what seems to be now at https://github.com/rbr1/BCR_TCR_PROCESSING_PIPELINE.

 Requires python>=3.8 (or 2.7 if using the legacy branch).
 Please run the commands directly in the folder where this is cloned.